-The easiest way to tell you when to water your bonsai is for you to stick your finger through the moss and pebbles to the soil.
-If the soil is moist or cool to the touch, then do not water your bonsai.
-When the soil on top is neutral in terms of moisture, it will be slightly dry to the touch.
-It is time to water your bonsai.
-Depending on the amount of light and temperature your tree receives, this may mean watering your tree daily or once a week.
+Once the soil on top feels dry to the touch it will be time to water your bonsai for most species.
+Japanese Juniper trees are best kept daily watered in Full Sunlight.
+Depending on the amount of light and temperature your tree receives, this may mean watering your tree daily or once every couple of days.
 Remember, your finger is your best indicator as to the degree of moisture present in the soil.
 Watering should always be through the foliage, using a gentle spray such as a garden hose sprayer or the sprayer on your sink.
 Spray the foliage and all around the top of the container until you see water dripping through the holes of the container.
 Remember, insects breathe through their skin so water is an excellent way to keep insects and dust off your tree.
 Insects are seldom attracted to healthy plants!

 WHERE TO KEEP BONSAI